krishaaaaa123/movie-recommedation-system/README.md

 # movie-recommedation-system
-a movie recommendation system created using python
+A movie recommendation system created using python.
+It suggests about its plot and so on. :slightly_smiling_face: :movie_camera: